CasCodes/homepage/content/posts/kiyo.md

 import huggingace
 code here::
 ```
-Instead of paraphrasing, **bart-base-cnn** just weights the importance of each sentence, which makes it faster than some of the alternatives.
+Instead of paraphrasing, **bart-base-cnn** weights the importance of each sentence, which makes it faster than some of the alternatives.
 Therefore, the result is a selection of unchanged sentences from the original text.

 With that, the machine learning was done aswell! ✅